-As the atmosphere out on sea can be hot and dry, your dog will be at risk of getting dehydrated.
+As the atmosphere out at sea can be hot and dry, your dog will be at risk of getting dehydrated.
 To help keep your dog cool and hydrated, make sure there is plenty of drinking water available to them at all times.
 After all, how hot would you be if you went boating in a fur coat?
-To be safe, bring at least three times the amount of fresh water your dog usually drinks at home.
+To be safe, bring at least three times the amount of freshwater your dog usually drinks at home.
 You may also consider keeping him cool by wetting him down throughout the day.
 Having a shady spot for him to relax on board is also important to help keep your dog cooled down in the heat.

 Just as we need sunscreen to protect ourselves from harmful rays, so do some dogs.
-Short haired breeds of dogs especially can get easily sunburned.
+Short-haired breeds of dogs especially can get easily sunburned.
 Sunscreen should be applied at least on the dog’s belly and inside the hind legs.
 Dog sunscreens like Doggles, Nutri-Vet, and Vet’s Best are free of zinc oxide, which can be harmful if your dog licks it.

 If this is the first time you are bringing your dog boating with you, we hope these tips help keep your dog safe and comfortable!
 Additionally, we advise you to keep your first outing short.
 This will help prevent your dog from getting too stressed out and keep your pet comfortable.
 If you need to add boat storage to keep your dog’s toys and supplies on hand, check out our fiberglass dock boxes.
-For additional boating tips, head over to the blog.